pabloroca/pr2_ModalDatePicker/README.md

 ## Credits

 pr2_ModalDatePicker is brought to you by [Pablo Roca Rozas & PR2Studio](http://www.pr2studio.com) and [contributors to the project](https://github.com/pabloroca/pr2_ModalDatePicker/contributors).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/pabloroca/pr2_ModalDatePicker/issues/new).
-If you're using pr2_ModalDatePicker in your project, attribution would be nice.
+If you're using pr2_ModalDatePicker in your project, attribution would be nice or drop me an email saying hello.